Cookie04CZ/GlyphRepair/README.md

 <img width="544" height="182" alt="Multiple repair result" src="https://github.com/user-attachments/assets/ee0660c1-9781-441d-bc5d-7906e6ad55cb" />
 </p>

-You can further expand these results if you run GlyphRepair with -v option.
+You can further expand these results if you run GlyphRepair with -v or --verbose option.

  # Other ways to fix your documents, but with lower fidelity